stisa/jupyternim/README.md

 The kernel should be automatically compiled and registered with jupyter just by doing `nimble install inim`

 Alternatively, try one of the following:

+- clone this repo: `git clone https://github.com/stisa/Inim`
+- then go into the cloned dir `cd INim`
+- and install with nimble `nimble install`

+or

 - compile the kernel binary: `nim c --threads:on nimkernel.nim`
 - in [nim-spec/kernel.json](https://github.com/stisa/jupyter-nim-kernel/blob/nim-based/nim-spec/kernel.json) change